How to Use NPS to Better Your Bank

 Any NPS score higher than 0 is generally considered good, but if you’d like to raise yours to the industry average of 34 or higher, these tips can help you get there.

 - Just as Fidelity Bank did with drive-up wait times, make the changes your customers want to see.
 Often, bank customers want their experience to be simpler or more convenient.
 They also seek more opportunities to do things digitally, especially younger generations.
-For example, a recent survey found that a majority of millennials would switch banks to get better apps and digital capabilities.
+For example, a recent BAI Banking Outlook study found that a majority of millennials would switch banks to get better apps and digital capabilities.

 - Don’t get carried away with bells and whistles, though.
 When it comes to digital, your top priority should be to make your bank website and mobile app as multifunctional and convenient to use as possible.